-One of the questions we often get asked is how long should a blog post be.
-Most sources say that a blog post should be over 300 words if you want it to help with Search Engine Optimisation (SEO), but how much over should you go?
+One of the questions I often get asked is how long should a blog post be.
+Most sources say that a blog post should be at least 300 words if you want it to help with Search Engine Optimisation (SEO), but research suggests posts between 1200 and 1800 words perform best.

 Will people read a long blog post?